-The Los Angeles County Commission on Human Relations ("the "Commission") is committed to fostering harmonious and equitable inter-group relations, empowering communities and institutions, and promoting an informed and inclusive multicultural society.
+The Los Angeles County Commission on Human Relations ("the "Commission") works to transform prejudice into acceptance, inequity into justice, and hostility into peace.
+The Commission is committed to fostering harmonious and equitable inter-group relations, empowering communities and institutions, and promoting an informed and inclusive multicultural society.
 These principles are derived from general societal values and recognized principles of professional responsibility.
 As societal values compete, so may ethical principles.
 The ethical Commissioner must carefully balance various public and private interests based on the facts and context of each situation guided by the commitment to serve the public interest.
 Individual Commissioners should be knowledgeable, honest and forthright in their dealings with other Commissioners, local elected officials and staff, as well as the general public.
 Although not elected by the public, Commissioners are accountable for their actions in the communities they serve.